Funding and payments

 An ITO that receives ITF funding is required to:

-- comply with the requirements of the Education Act 1989 and the Industry Training and Apprenticeships Act 1992, and
+- comply with the requirements of the Education and Training Act 2020, and

 - comply with the conditions specified in its funding approval documents.

 ITF funding is set through the Government’s annual budget process.
 We determine the appropriate amount of ITF funding for an ITO.
 When allocating funding, we consider:

 - whether the ITO is eligible for ITF funding

 - the nature of the programmes offered by the ITO

 - the ITO’s historical training volumes compared to training commitments

 - pastoral care arrangements for learners made by the ITO